 Today, right now, it’s a good idea to start saving old lip balm containers.
 You will want them.
 Often.
 For many different reasons.

 Me, I have an entire box under my bathroom sink labeled “stuff.”
 (It is very helpful to name your boxes.)
 In my stuff box, I keep old containers and makeup from years ago that I haven’t gotten rid of yet.

 It is in this box that magical things happen sometimes.
-Like finding old containers that look like this:
+Like finding old containers that look like the picture above.

 If you have containers that look like this, you should know how to clean them up (and you will want to, after you see tomorrow’s post).

 To get these squeaky clean, you have to do just a few little things.
 Not much, really.
 But the process is similar to cleaning up after you use waxes and butters in recipes (like lip balm, salve, lotion bars, or solid perfume).

 Don’t freak out.
 There are a lot of pictures here (and what looks to be tons of steps), but really it’s much easier than it appears.
 As a whole, it takes me maybe 10 minutes, at most, to clean up containers (or to clean up after working with waxes and butters).

 Here are super easy step-by-step instructions to start reusing your old makeup containers for more worthy pursuits, and to clean up those waxy/buttery pots before your significant other catches you with them.
 And then sighs.
 And says, “Good luck with THAT.”

 Reuse Old Lip Balm Containers and Clean Your Waxy Stuff